jaka/node-red-contrib-pokeys/examples/README.md

 newmsg.payload = now.toUTCString() + ',' + msg.payload;
 return newmsg;
 ```
+If sensor's value is only value Pokeys is sending to Node-RED server, we can skip function and connect just *pokeys:reports* with *storage:file* node.

-In the last node, we need specify full path of output file where we want to have values.
+In the last *file* node, we need specify full path of output file where we want to have values.
 ![file](file.png "File storage")

-In this we are running Node-RED on Linux as user `logger`, so we have permissions to save a file in his home directory.
+Since we are running Node-RED on Linux as user `logger`, we have permissions to save a file in his home directory.